rogerbeecham/covid-19-datavis/index.md

 therefore make the decision to analyse case data reported up to 1st June 2020.

-All data graphics were programmed high-level declaratively using the `ggplot2` package in R.
+All data graphics were programmed using the `ggplot2` package in R.

 Datasets :